-From inception until March 24, 2021, the Company operated as a limited liability company taxed as a partnership.
-Therefore, any income tax liability or benefit through that date accrued to the Company's members.
-Since March 24, 2021, the Company has operated as a C-Corporation and accounts for income taxes under the asset and liability method, which requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been included in the financial statements.
+The Company is a C-Corporation and accounts for income taxes under the asset and liability method, which requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been included in the financial statements.
 Under this method, deferred tax assets and liabilities are determined on the basis of the differences between the financial statements and tax basis of assets and liabilities using enacted tax rates in effect for the year in which the differences are expected to reverse.
 The effect of a change in tax rates on deferred tax assets and liabilities is recognized in income in the period that includes the enactment date.